 The Apple TV App is available in select countries and regions.
 You can use the Apple TV App on your Apple TV* with the latest version of tvOS or your iPhone, iPad, or iPod touch with the latest version of iOS.

 *The Apple TV App isn’t available on Apple TV (3rd generation or earlier).

 To get started, open the TV app: On your Apple TV, select the TV app from your Home screen or press on your Siri Remote.
-On your iPhone or iPad, tap the TV app on your Home screen.1
+On your iPhone, iPad, or iPod touch, tap the TV app on your Home screen.1

-To find the content you want, use these four tabs in the TV app:
+To find the content you want, use these four tabs in the Apple TV App:

 This tab has two sections: The Up Next2 section displays your current shows and movies, while the one below features recommendations for new content across your apps, curated by our experts.
 The content you see in Watch Now is instantly playable,3 because Watch Now filters by free content, plus your subscriptions, purchases, and rentals.